ramirezd42/node-audio/README.md

 ## What do we have so far?
 ### Graph API
 Currently only a small subset of the web-audio-api is available.
-In lieue of api documentation for the time being you can check out the `src/module.cc` to see what bindings are being made available.
+In lieue of api documentation for the time being you can check out the `src/module.cc` file to see what bindings are being made available.

 ### PluginNode
-The only custom node available right now is a "PluginNode".
+The only custom node type available right now is a "PluginNode".
 This can be used to instantiate an audio plugin and connect it to the graph as you would any other node.
 It currently supports only VST3 plugins, but the host process is built with JUCE so adding support for other formats like VST and AudioUnit shouldn't be too much work.

 ## What's Next
 The next things I plan to tackle are: